+I didn't really know how to tell when they were getting to thick.
 My White Toy Poodle "LadyCocoa" that passed away a year ago was much too heavy and Lord know I don't want the same for my little "Chloe".
 It's so hard to turn them down when they give you... " THE LOOK " You know that look.
 Thank you so much LadyCocoa(Patsy)

 If you want to succeed.
 Be like a duck; Above the surface, serene & calm, But below the surface,Paddle Like Crazy

 We’ve been hearing it for years: Being overweight can cause heart disease, diabetes, joint problems, and a host of other health issues.
 Unfortunately, many of us haven’t gotten the message—at least where our pets are concerned.